 Non-audit service Type of threat Safeguard Corporation tax compliance services Self-review Corporation tax compliance services are provided by a separate tax team.
-Tax advisory services Self-review Management decisions Tax advisory services are provided by a separate tax team.
-Preparation of financial statements Self-review Management decisions All adjustments to the financial statements are agreed with those charged with governance.
+Tax advisory services Self-review Tax advisory services are provided by a separate tax team.
+Management decisions separate tax team.
+Preparation of financial statements Self-review All adjustments to the financial statements are agreed with those Statements Management decisions charged with governance.
 In addition to this, a 2 nd manager review of the financial statements is performed by an audit manager not involved in the audit of the financial statements.